X-POWER0/xnawiki/Web Articles/Riemers/Riemers2DXNA07writingtext.md

 ![MGCB-Editor Add Spritefont](https://github.com/simondarksidej/XNAGameStudio/raw/archive/Images/Riemers/2DXNA07Text01.png?raw=true)

-In the dialog that opens, select “SpriteFont Description (.spritefont)” and give it a name at the top, I've used **myFont.spritefont** for this tutorial.
+In the dialog that opens, select “SpriteFont Description (.spritefont)” and give it a name at the top, I have used **myFont.spritefont** for this tutorial.

 ![MGCB-Editor Add Spritefont](https://github.com/simondarksidej/XNAGameStudio/raw/archive/Images/Riemers/2DXNA07Text02.png?raw=true)